- Biological Inventions

 Sharp is a similar proposal to Brother.
 Counsel for Eagle accepted that Eagle’s case in relation to Sharp was virtually identical to its case in relation to Brother.

 It is seen that the case laws, for obviousness, interpret the evidence and the prior arts from the person who is skilled in the technology.
 From his point of view Judge questions the Expert witnesses of both the parties.
-Infact Judge questions the witnesses as to whether the prior art leads a motive to develop to the present patent in question?
-Whether, skilled team can arrive only to this technology as an alternative to the existing technology in the prior art? and so on.
-There are certain differences in the degree of obviousness from US courts and English courts point of view.
-Graham factors, the core factors for finding the obviousness include many factors and are very rigid in nature.
+In fact Judge questions the witnesses as to whether the prior art leads a motive to develop to the present patent in question?
+Whether a skilled team can arrive only to this technology as an alternative to the existing technology in the prior art? and so on.
+There are certain differences in the degree of obviousness from US courts and the English court’s points of view.
+Graham’s factors, the core factors for finding the obviousness include many factors and are very rigid in nature.